pinecone-io/pinecone-python-client/README.md

 ## Installation

 There are two flavors of the Pinecone Python SDK.
-The default flavor installed from PyPI as `pinecone-client` has a minimal set of dependencies and interacts with Pinecone via HTTP requests.
+The default flavor installed from PyPI as `pinecone` has a minimal set of dependencies and interacts with Pinecone via HTTP requests.

 If you are aiming to maximimize performance, you can install additional gRPC dependencies to access an alternate SDK implementation that relies on gRPC for data operations.
 See the guide on [tuning performance](https://docs.pinecone.io/docs/performance-tuning).